'Dead By Daylight' is getting a board game this Halloween

-A Dead By Daylight board game is being released by Behaviour Interactive this Halloween.
+A Dead By Daylight board game is being released by Level 99 Games this Halloween.

 - READ MORE: Dua Lipa, Turnstile and… ‘Halo’?
 What inspired the soundtrack to one of 2021’s biggest multiplayer games